rspamd/rspamd.com/doc/tutorials/writing_rules.md

 * Register composites, pre-filters, post-filters and so on

-On the other hand, the `config` global is extremely simple: it's just a plain table of configuration options that is exactly the same as defined in `rspamd.conf` (and `rspamd.conf.local` or `rspamd.conf.override`).
+On the other hand, the config global is a very simple table of configuration options that is exactly the same as defined in rspamd.conf (and rspamd.conf.local or rspamd.conf.override).
 However, you can also use Lua tables and even functions for some options.
-For example, the `regexp` module also can accept a `callback` argument:
+For example, the regexp module can also accept a callback argument:

 ~~~lua
 config['regexp']['SYMBOL'] = {